 Mesohabitat:— The frequency of lizard observation differed significantly between mesohabitat types (Fig. 2, Table 1, p < 0.01).
 Lizards were observed in the open on an average of 18.8 days and in shrubs an average of 10.5 days.
-Frequency of observations between different times of day was significantly different at the mesohabitat scale (Table 1, p < 0.01).
-Observations of lizards within open mesohabitat did not differ between different times of day, however, observations at shrub mesohabitat differed significantly between morning and afternoon, with lizards being found more frequently at shrubs in the afternoon than in the morning (Table 1, p = 0.0252).
+Frequency of observations between different times of day was significantly different at the mesohabitat scale (Figure X, Table 1, p < 0.01).
+Observations of lizards within open mesohabitat did not differ between different times of day.
+Observations at shrub mesohabitat differed significantly between morning and afternoon with lizards being found more frequently at shrubs in the afternoon (Figure, Table 1, p = 0.0252) KEY findings for this ‘simple’ paper so I think you need a plot.. yes, solid.
+Key findings.
+Intact with or without gender if we are doing a population-level analysis.
+SEE new stats using the pop-data model.
+Perfect.

 Microhabitat:-- Fine-scale observation patterns at the microhabitat scale were similar to the patterns at the mesohabitat scale.
 The frequency of observations differed significantly between microhabitat types (Table 2, p < 0.0001), with lizards found at burrow microhabitat significantly more than any other type (Table 2, p < 0.0001).
 The frequency of observations at shrub microhabitat was also significantly greater than any other microhabitat types besides burrows (Table 2, p < 0.0001).
+OK – I love this scale stuff.
+More complexity though.
+ALSO, you need to tie into Introduction with Hypothesis and Predictions – ie why measure at two scales?
+The reader is left wondering why this is here.
+It confirm the shrub finding above at meso scale so that is really important.
+I think that is why you keep it in, just need to have it be a prediction at the start of ms.

 Lizards were observed at shrub microhabitat more frequently than in annuals, bare patches, washes, and roads.
-Observation frequency also differed significantly between different times for microhabitat (Table 2, p < 0.0001).
+Observation frequency also differed significantly between different times for microhabitat (FIGURE, Table 2, p < 0.0001 –what is the p-value for?
+The main effect in model or the post hoc test.
+Typically, if you cite a stats table you do not also need here in parentheses too.
+However, check your target journal).
 Lizard observations at shrub microhabitat differed between morning and afternoon, with more shrub observations occurring in the afternoon (Table S2, p = 0.0003).
 Night refugia accounted for about 12% of the total number of observations of lizards at shrubs.

 Behavior:—Behavior observations differed significantly between microhabitat types (Table 3, p < 0.0001).
-Lizards were observed cooling under shrubs significantly more than other habitat types (Table 3, p <0.0001).
+Lizards were observed cooling under shrubs significantly more than other habitat types (Figure, Table 3, p <0.0001).
 Lizards were also observed avoiding predators under shrubs more frequently than at other microhabitat types (Table 3, p < 0.0001).
-The predators lizards were observed avoiding in this study were all aerial predators (either ravens or raptor species).
-Burrowing and interacting occurred significantly less often under shrubs (P < 0,0001).
+Super findings for pop-level paper..
+Burrowing and interacting occurred significantly less often under shrubs (P < 0.0001).
 Other types of behavior such as sunning, hunting, or active observation did not differ significantly between habitat types.
 Observed behavior also differed significantly between different times of day (Table 3, p < 0.001) e.g. lizards were more frequently observed sunning in the morning in both mesohabitat types compared to the afternoon (Table 3, p < 0.001) and more often burrowing and avoiding predators in the afternoon.
+NEED a figure or cut… does this help our story?